The Tour de France, one of the world’s most physically demanding sporting events is just around the corner.

 - Speak to your general practitioner if you experience gastrointestinal distress during or after exercise.

-- Take prebiotics to feed good bacteria which help prevent symptoms such as diarrhoea, flatulence, and constipation.
+- Take prebiotics to feed good bacteria which help prevent symptoms such as bloating, constipation and flatulence.

 - Eat a varied diet.
 Professional cyclists need to eat more carbohydrates, but a healthy balance is still important for maintaining the diversity of your gut bacteria.